DeathMarchtotheSea/DeathMarch/bylaws.md

 This title is given to whoever may have the highest rank.

+If no one completes the Death March, the Chancellor of Timekeeping becomes the Grand Marshal.

 Lieutenant Marshal
 ------------------
 Lieutenant Marshal is responsible for all the mundane details like recording the bylaws, inviting people, and securing transportation.